 THE SOOTHING LINIMENT THAT COULD LEAD TO DEATH

 There is a chapter in my true crime book The Water Doctor’s Daughters titled; AS EASY AS ABC.
-The letters are a reference to a popular 19th century rubbing liniment made from three powerful, but potentially fatal compounds; ACONITE, BELLADONNA and CHLOROFORM.
+The letters are a reference to a popular 19th century rubbing liniment made from three powerful, but potentially fatal compounds; ACONITE, BELLADONNA (derived from the plant known as Deadly Nightshade) and CHLOROFORM.
 To prevent accidents, all such dangerous preparations were sold in easily recognized bottles, usually blue.
 Many were also ribbed, for easy identification in dimly lit Victorian homes.

 However, the following is an account of a death by ABC liniment where, one suspects, the type of bottle was of no consequence.
 On September 7 1907 Dr Henry Baildon, a highly respected Scottish academic and author, had been found dead after failing to return from walking his dog.
 Baildon was well known as the biographer of his friend Robert Louis Stevenson;